utilyre/go-asteroids/README.md

 1. [Install ebitengine dependencies][ebitengine_install].

-2. Run the server:
+2. Run the server.

    ```bash
    go run ./cmd/server
    ```

-3. In the server logs, there will be a line similar to the one below that telling you what address the server is bound to:
+3. In the server logs, there will be a line similar to the one below.
+Copy the text that is in the place of `[ADDRESS]` for the next step.

    ```
 	 11:10:53 INF bound udp/mcp listener address=[ADDRESS]
 	 ```

-	 Take note of `[ADDRESS]`.

-3. Run the following.
-Replace `<n>` with the number of clients you'd like to run and also replace `[ADDRESS]` with the one you took note of in the previous step.
+3. In the following command, replace `<n>` with the number of clients you would like to spawn.
+Also, paste what you copied from the previous step and then execute this command.

    ```bash
    ./spawn_clients.sh <n> -remote=[ADDRESS]